Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Theoretical guarantee

 The proof for Theorem \ref{Thm1} is presented in Appendix A. In the proof, the Kullback-Leibler (KL) divergence and Hellinger distance are defined between two Poisson distributions.
 For any two Poisson mean $p$ and $q$, the KL -divergence is defined as

 and the Hellinger distance as

-Then, a lower bound is derived for $\sum_{k=1}^{K}\sum_{i=1}^{n_1}\sum_{j=1}^{n_2} D(\lambda_{ijk}(\mu,\GC) || \lambda_{ijk}(\hm,\hg))$ using the Helliger distance and Lemma 8 in \cite{cao2016poisson}.
-Furthermore, we establish an upper bound on the sum of the KL divergence using the Azuma Hoeffding inequality.
-By combining the lower and upper bound, we obtain the upper bound for the estimation error.
+Then, a lower bound is derived for $\sum_{k=1}^{K}\sum_{i=1}^{n_1}\sum_{j=1}^{n_2} D(\lambda_{ijk}(\mu,\GC) || \lambda_{ijk}(\hm,\hg))$ with the Hellinger distance and Lemma 8 in \cite{cao2016poisson}.
+Furthermore, we establish an upper bound on the sum of the KL divergence using the Azuma Hoeffding's inequality.
+We then obtain the upper bound for the estimation error by combining the lower and upper bound.

 Corollary \ref{Corr} immediately follows from Theorem \ref{Thm1}.
-In particular, it demonstrates the data driven upper bound for the sum of KL divergence between the estimated and the true intensity functions. \begin{coro} Assume $(\mu,\GC) \in \DC$ and $(\hm,\hg)$ are the optimal solution to \eqref{P1}.
-With the notations defined in Theorem \ref{Thm1}, for every $Z^K$, $\alpha_1,\alpha_2 \in (0,1)$, it holds that \belowdisplayskip{1pt}
+In particular, it demonstrates the data-driven upper bound for the sum of KL divergence between the estimated and the true intensity functions. \begin{coro} Assume that $(\mu,\GC) \in \DC$ and $(\hm,\hg)$ are the optimal solution to \eqref{P1}.
+With the notation defined in Theorem \ref{Thm1}, for every $Z^K$, $\alpha_1,\alpha_2 \in (0,1)$, it holds that \belowdisplayskip{1pt}

-with probability at least $1-\alpha_1 -\alpha_2 $. \end{coro}
+with probability at least $1-2\alpha_1 -2\alpha_2 $. \end{coro}